rohanr07/MoneyMaven/README.md

 - `/src/main/docker` - Docker configurations for the application and services that the application depends on

 ## Development

-Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.